age = 20 # assign number 20 to variable named "age"In R, everything is an object: variables, vectors, dataframes, functions, even entire environments.

 So far, we have already encountered at least two types of data:

-Actually, numeric data could actually be of two types: double (i.e., “double-precision floating-point”) that is with decimals like 11.5
+Actually, numeric data could actually be of two types: double (i.e., “double-precision floating-point”) that is with decimals like 11.5, and integer like 20.

 Another very important type of data is: